tdrussell/diffusion-pipe/README.md

 - 2025-06-27
   - OmniGen2 LoRA training is supported, but only via standard t2i training.
   - Refactored Cosmos-Predict2 implementation to align with other rectified flow models.
 The only effective change is that the loss weighting is slightly different.
-- 2025-06-14
-  - Cosmos-Predict2 t2i LoRA training is supported.
-As usual, see the supported models doc for details.
-  - Added option for using float8_e5m2 as the transformer_dtype.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.